 Putting WOW in Watershed Education

-Since 2007, the Wyland Clean Water Mobile Learning Center has traveled coast-to-coast bringing education about water quality, water resource availability, and conservation to over 1 million kids and their families, including many schools whose field trips, science and art budgets have been drastically cut.
+Since 2008, the Wyland Clean Water Mobile Learning Center has brought the latest standards-based education about water quality, water resource availability, and conservation to hundreds of thousands of students, including many schools whose field trips, science and art budgets have been drastically cut.

-Ready to roll into any school, festival, or community event, the Mobile Learning Center, a state of the art 1,000 sq. ft. bio-diesel learning exhibition on wheels, features a 40-person multi-sensory theater and seven interactive stations, with classroom lessons tied to state standards, including NGSS.
-This exhibit is like no other and delivers a museum-quality science experience that allows students to explore how the quality and availability of water affects the quality of our lives.
+Ready to roll into any school, festival, or community event, the Mobile Learning Center, a state of the art 1,000 sq. ft. bio-diesel science museum on wheels, features a 40-person multi-sensory theater and seven interactive stations, with classroom lessons tied to state standards, including NGSS.
+This exhibit is like no other and delivers a museum-quality science experience to explore the many ways the availability and quality of water affect our lives.

 The mobile classroom provides a tremendous opportunity for students, teachers, administrators and the community to learn about conserving and valuing our precious water resources.
-CLICK HERE to fill out the request form to schedule a visit for your school or event!
+Please fill out the request form above to schedule a visit for your school or event!
 The schedule for the exhibit fills quickly, so reserve your space early.

 EACH VISIT INCLUDES: